Marking Code Without Breaking It: Code Watermarking for Detecting LLM-Generated Code: Analysis

 \subsection{Robustness under Adversarial Attacks}

 Although a watermark is embedded in the code, a malicious user may remove it by modifying the code.
 Therefore, the watermark must remain robust against attacks like code modifications.
 We assess the resilience of watermarks of \texttt{STONE} against code alterations by applying two types of attacks: (1) a code refactoring attack using a commercial service\footnote{\url{https://codepal.ai/code-refactor}} and (2) a code paraphrasing attack using ChatGPT~(GPT-4o)\footnote{Prompt: Please paraphrase the following code.}.
 We conduct this analysis on the HumanEval+ dataset.
 Figure~\ref{fig:attack_analysis} shows the classification performance (i.e., detectability) in distinguishing between watermarked LLM-generated code and human-written code after these attacks are applied to code watermarked by \texttt{STONE} and SWEET.
 The experimental results show that \texttt{STONE} is more robust than SWEET against both types of attacks.
 Refactoring reorganizes code while keeping syntax boundaries, so \texttt{STONE} preserves many watermarks inserted into non-syntax tokens.
 Paraphrasing changes variable names and expressions, which directly correspond to the embedding targets of \texttt{STONE}, and thus decreases detectability.
-SWEET shows the opposite tendency because refactoring alters its watermarking targets. \texttt{STONE} achieves higher robustness under both attacks because it embeds watermarks into a syntax-filtered token space that remains stable across structural and lexical changes.
+SWEET shows the opposite tendency because refactoring alters its watermarking targets. \texttt{STONE} maintains higher robustness under both attacks by embedding watermarks into a syntax-filtered token space that remains stable under structural and lexical modifications.
+This result confirms that \texttt{STONE} maintains consistent detection robustness across different attack types.